fenago/data-science/lab_guides/Lab_6.md

 The following steps will help you accomplish the task:

-1. Open a Colab notebook to the code for *Exercise 6.12*, *Computing and Plotting ROC Curve for a Binary Classification Problem,* and continue writing your code.
+1. Open a Jupyter notebook to the code for *Exercise 6.12*, *Computing and Plotting ROC Curve for a Binary Classification Problem,* and continue writing your code.